INTERESTING FACTS ABOUT NIAGARA FALLS

 Tourist Attractions on the Canadian side of Niagara Falls

 A walkway stretches from above the falls along the edge to the Niagara Gorge on the Canadian side.
 The advantage of the Horseshoe falls provides the best view, and behind it is the Table Rock Welcome Centre.
 From the Table Rock Welcome Centre, your Journey Behind the Falls starts.

 Experience the majestic Niagara Falls from the Canadian side on this 4-hour tour that also lets you skip the ticket lines.
-On this tour you'll get a chance to see the Niagara Falls up close on a Hornblower Niagara Cruises, "Voyage to the Falls".
-You will also get an opportunity to experience the Falls from high above and down below, in Skylon Tower and Journey Behind the Falls respectively.
+On this tour, you'll get a chance to see Niagara Falls up close on a Hornblower Niagara Cruises, "Voyage to the Falls."
+You will also get an opportunity to experience the Falls from high above and down below, in Skylon Tower and Journey Behind the Falls.

 Niagara Falls Helicopter Tour

-On this amazing 5-hour tour originating in Canada, you'll get a chance to fly high above Niagara Falls on a helicopter ride, as well as get up close to them on the Hornblower cruise "Voyage to the Falls."
-After that, take a break and enjoy your lunch high above in the Skylon Tower.
+On this amazing 5-hour tour originating in Canada, you’ll get a chance to fly high above Niagara Falls on a helicopter ride, as well as get up close to them on the Hornblower cruise.
+After that, take a break and enjoy your lunch on top of the Skylon Tower.
 The tour ends with the Journey Behind the Falls.

 Journey behind the Niagara Falls as world phenomenon